 The benefits to departments and communities are far-reaching for both officers and community members.
 For departments, the Police2Peace ® programs can make officers’ jobs easier, improve officer wellness, ease recruitment, reduce stress, and create more satisfaction.
 For communities, the programs stimulate collaboration between the police and citizens.
-The department, city, state, and federal government incur no expense whatsoever for the program, research and the release of the resulting studies.
+The department, city, state, and federal government incur no expense whatsoever for the programs, research and the release of the resulting studies.

 Proven Results for a Change

-With growing media coverage of police-citizen encounters, departments around the country are taking the opportunity for self-review.
+With growing media coverage of police-citizen encounters, departments and communities around the country are taking the opportunity for self-review.
 Then by employing other programs such as the PEACE OFFICER initiative, departments and communities can transform perceived problems into a collaborative effort for greater peace and security.
 Greater collaboration between citizens and officers lowers mistrust and creates more willingness for citizens to reach out to officers when there is an issue.
-This has the result of changing the mindset of both officers and citizens from “us versus them” to one of collaboration resulting in lasting change for both the department and the community.
+This has the result of changing the mindset of officers and citizens from “us versus them” to one of collaboration resulting in lasting change for both the department and the community.